montero-melis/2016_caused-motion_LC/README.md

 ### Data files

-- `data_exp1_ling.csv` contains the by-subject data for linguistic descriptions in Experiment 1; this shows for each participant the proportion of descriptions that expressed each of the event components.
+- `data_exp1_ling.csv` contains the by-subject data for linguistic descriptions in Experiment 1; it shows, for each participant, the proportion of descriptions that expressed each of the event components.
+- `data_experiments_raw.csv` contains the raw data as obtained from the E-Prime software in which the experiment was run.
+The E-prime output was heavily simplified, removing unnecessary columns and rows.
+This is the data that is turned into the similarity data of `data_experiments_similarity.csv` with the script `analysis_obtain-similarities.R`.
+- `data_experiments_similarity.csv` is the similarity data on which the models are fitted after minor processing.
+It is obtained from `data_experiments_raw.csv` with the script `analysis_obtain-similarities.R`.
 - `data_norms.csv` contains the data for the linguistic norming study (reported under Experiment 1).
-- `data_participants.csv` contains information about the participants in Experiments 1-3 (but not from participants in the norming study)
+- `data_participants.csv` contains information about the participants in Experiments 1-3 (but not from participants in the norming study).
+- `data_videoclip-info.csv` contains info about the 32 target items.

 ### R scripts